dsimcha/Plot2kill/README.txt

 Just compile all of the .d files into a .lib (Windows) or .a (Posix) file.
 Build command for the GTK port:

-dmd -ofplot2kill.lib -O -inline -release *.d
+dmd -lib -ofplot2kill.lib -O -inline -release *.d

 If you're using DFL, add -version=dfl to the build command:

-dmd -ofplot2kill.lib -O -inline -release -version=dfl *.d
+dmd -lib -ofplot2kill.lib -O -inline -release -version=dfl *.d

 To build the demo/test module and compile an executable instead of a library, do: